Click here to view the thematic webpage of Ebola Disease

 Management

 Early supportive care with rehydration and symptomatic treatment improve survival.
 Patients must be managed in isolation facilities to prevent the spread of infection.
 Severely ill patients require intensive supportive care.
 Patients are frequently dehydrated and require oral or intravenous rehydration.
-Two monoclonal antibodies (Inmazeb and Ebanga) were approved for the treatment of Zaire ebolavirus infection in adults and children by the United States Food and Drug Administration in late 2020.
+Two monoclonal antibodies (Inmazeb and Ebanga) were approved for the treatment of Zaire virus infection in adults and children by the United States Food and Drug Administration in late 2020.

 Prevention